Arnavlal/ARPA/README.md

 Amino acid sequences from imported genomes (.faa files) are compressed to yield unique alleles.
 Subsequent encoded genes are iteratively clustered through bulk single linkage clustering by comparing residue counts (vRC), with cluster boundaries relying upon biological differences in vRCs of different proteins.
 Resulting homologous proteins are separated by comparing gene neighborhoods, through a process that utilizes results from the prior clustering step, to yield orthologous groups.

-In current version, clustering ("-dsp") has been the primary focus over paralog separation.
+**In current first version of ARPA, clustering ("-dsp") has been the primary focus over paralog separation.**

 ## Literature